bd/twidor/README.md

 A chord on the Twiddler can send several letter, such as "ed" or "ing".
 These are called multiple character chords (MCCs).

-By default, Twidor does not highlight MCCs, but rather only highlights single letters as shown above in "Keyboard Layout".
+By default, Twidor does not highlight MCCs, but rather only highlights single letters as shown above in "Getting Started".
 This default is intended to help users who are just beginning.
 Lyons [2,3] has shown that learning is faster when the incremental amount of learning material smaller.

 When <kbd>View | Show multiple character chords</kbd> is selected, Twidor highlights MCCs.